Time and Attendance Timeclock Systems : Glossary

 calculate worked time that involves a Midnight Crossover.
 Many software systems require a manual adjustment for these time

 stamp events.
-TIMY-Soft handles these events automatically, or manually if preferred.
+Timy-Soft can handle these events manually or automatically, as preferred.

 15. Night Shift